 Starting a savings account for a young Australian is a good way to get them started on responsible savings.
 To make the most of this type of account, check the ones being offered by other banks, and compare their features to these that you get from Commonwealth Bank:

-- Bonus rates.
-For each month that a deposit is made into the account, and no money is withdrawn, you will earn a bonus rate added to the base rate.
-When combined, this equals a variable competitive interest rate.
+For each month that a deposit is made into the account, and no money is withdrawn, you will earn a maximum interest rate of 1.85%.

-- Interest calculation.
 Interest is calculated on the balance each day and paid into the account quarterly, starting in March, June, September and December.
+The interest rate is variable, which means it could change according to the movements of the RBA cash rate.

-- Accessibility.
 You can make withdrawals from the account for free using any CommBank ATM or branch in Australia.
 You also get unlimited access to your account through CommBank’s award winning NetBank.
+Just remember, each month you make a withdrawal you forfeit your interest.

-- Availability.
 This account is intended for Australians under the age of 18.
-However, if you are under 16 you will need a parent or guardian to open the account for you, and for a Keycard to be issued.
+However, if you are under 13 you will need a parent or guardian to open the account for you, and for a Keycard to be issued.
 They can also link their CommBank NetBanking to the Youthsaver for easy access.

-- Overseas access.
 You can use Cirrus and Visa Plus ATMs abroad to make cash withdrawals, but you will be charged $5 plus 3% of the transaction amount.
+If you like the features of these accounts it might be a good idea to look over some of the other Commonwealth Bank Savings Accounts, including ones designed specially for students, retirees and almost anyone else who wants to save more money.

 - No account keeping fees